aspose-pdf-cloud/Aspose.PDF-Products/pdf/python/bookmarks/add/_index.md

 ---
 title: Add Bookmarks to PDF via Cloud Python SDK
 url: /python/bookmarks/add/
 description: Aspose.PDF Cloud allows you to add a Bookmarks to a PDF Document.
-Check the Python source code to add a Bookmarkst into PDF file.
+Check the Python source code to add a Bookmarks into PDF file.
 lastmod: "2024-10-19"
 ---